 Accidents happen and can result in serious injuries.
 Maybe you were rear-ended at an intersection and hurt your neck, or you slipped on liquid at the store and broke your leg.
 These injuries can have a big impact on daily life and affect your ability to work or perform routine tasks.
-Whatever the cause me be, if you were physically or psychologically injured through no fault of your own, you may be able to file a personal injury lawsuit.
+Whatever the cause may be, if you were physically or psychologically injured through no fault of your own, you may be able to file a personal injury lawsuit.

 These lawsuits cover a wide range of plaintiffs and defendants, injuries, and damages.
 Figuring out whether you have a personal injury case can be daunting, but generally it comes down to getting with an attorney and answering these 3 questions.